 The Key to Commercializing Revolutionary Gene Therapies

 In today’s evolving, value-based environment for specialty drugs, high-touch services that enhance patient outcomes are playing an increasingly important role in market access and patient care delivery.
-Nowhere is this more apparent than in the world of orphan drugs and, in , the emerging technology known as cell and gene therapy.
+Nowhere is this more apparent than in the world of orphan drugs and, in , the emerging technology in cellular and gene therapy.
 Overcome complicated and unique challenges in the development and commercialization of genetic therapy.
 We provide regulatory pathway assistance to biotechnology companies, clinical laboratories, and biotech investors.

 Consultation for the development of regulatory strategies to facilitate rapid development of cell, tissue and gene-based therapies.
-Authoring of regulatory submissions (pre-IND briefing packages, investigational, and marketing applications).
+Authoring of regulatory submissions (pre-IND and pre-BLA meeting briefing packages, investigational, and marketing applications).

 Key challenges encompass

-Gene therapy and cell therapy companies has been increasing over recent years and in the coming year gene therapy and cell therapy products will begin to have more of a presence within the healthcare market.
-These treatments are vastly different than traditional pharmaceuticals but also require CMC activities to ensure the manufacturing process and treatments meet the regulations for producing safe products.
-To appropriately manufacture a specific manufacturing processes, product characteristics, and product testing must be defined in order to ensure that the product is safe, effective and consistent between batches.
-These activities are known as CMC, chemistry, manufacturing and control.
+Commercialized Cell and Gene therapy products have been increasing over the last decade and will continue to have more of a presence within the healthcare market.
+The scale and equipment can be significantly different than that used for traditional pharmaceuticals and provide additional challenges for producing a safe and efficacious product.
+Product characteristics and product testing must be defined in order to ensure that the product is safe, effective and consistent between batches.

 Characterization of the Manufacturing Materials